galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 >
 {: .question}

-## Compute the enzyme availability score for the chemical transformations
+## Compute the global score of pathways

-Enzyme availability for the chemical transformation is also taken into consideration, where high values favor less promiscuous reaction rules and express better confidence.
-The method used to compute enzyme availability score is described in the Methods section (cf. Retrosynthesis from target to chassis: {% cite Hrisson2022 %}).

-rpScore tool compute a global score from the previous annotated pathways.
-This score is calculated from a learning process based on features describing the pathway (thermodynamic feasibility, target flux with fixed biomass, length) and the reactions within the pathway (reaction SMARTS (Canonical SMiles ARbitrary Target Specification), Gibbs free energy, enzyme availability score).
+The _Pathway Score_ tool provides a global score for a given pathway previously annotated by the _Flux Balance Analysis_ and _Thermo_ tools.
+This score is computed by a machine learning (ML) model (cf. Machine Learning Global Scoring in {% cite Hrisson2022 %}).
+The model takes as input features describing the pathway (thermodynamic feasibility, target flux with fixed biomass, length) and the reactions within the pathway (reaction SMARTS, Gibbs free energy, enzyme availability score) and prints out the probability for the pathway to be a valid pathway.
+The ML model has been trained on literature data (cf. section Benchmarking with literature data in {% cite Hrisson2022 %}) and by a validation trial (cf. section Benchmarking by expert validation trial in {% cite Hrisson2022 %}).

-> ### {% icon hands_on %} Hands-on: Calculate the enzyme availability score using rpscorer tool
+> ### {% icon hands_on %} Hands-on: Compute the global score using the _Pathway Score_ tool
 >
 > 1. {% tool [Score Pathway](toolshed.g2.bx.psu.edu/repos/tduigou/rpscore/rpscore/5.12.1) %} with the following parameters:
 >    - {% icon param-file %} *"Pathway (rpSBML)"*: `pathway_with_thermo` (output of **Thermo** {% icon tool %})
 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This tool will print out the probability for the pathway to be a valid pathway in SBML format.
+>    > This tool will output a new annotated SBML file representing the pathway, containing the `global_score` annotation.
 >    {: .comment}
 >
 {: .hands_on}

 > ### {% icon question %} Questions
 >
-> 1. What is the computed global score for `rp_001_0001` pathway ?
+> 1. What is the computed global score for the `rp_001_0001` pathway ?
 >
 > > ### {% icon solution %} Solution
 > >